TEALSK12/apcsa-public/curriculum/Unit2/Lesson-201.md

     - **Type boolean** describes logical values—this means true or false.
 There are no other values in type boolean.

-  -** Refrence data types: store the location in memory of the object the code is referring to
-      -A String variable would be an example of a reference data type
+  - **Refrence data types**: store the location in memory of the object the code is referring to -A String variable would be an example of a reference data type

 - An **expression** is a simple value, or a set of operations (an equation) that produces a